-Rule 89(1) facilitates a taxable person to claim refund in following manner under various circumstances
+Rule 89(1) facilitates a taxable person to claim refund in the following manner under various circumstances

 S.No.
 Scenarios Manner to claim refund 1 Refund of any tax, interest, penalty, fees or any other amount paid File an application electronically in FORM GST RFD-01 through the common portal.
-Till GST RFD-01 is available on the portal, Form GST RFD-01A (as per Rule 97A) to be used for filing of refunds manually.
 2 Refund relating to balance in the electronic cash ledger in accordance with the provisions of sub-section (6) of section 49 Such a refund may be made through the return furnished for the relevant tax period in FORM GSTR-3 or FORM GSTR-4 or FORM GSTR-6 or FORM GSTR-7